• Release History

 To create the document, we would need one more step.
 By adding the Create Multipart document (sync) step and including our variable, this allows for the document to be created upon executing the Flow.

-In case the created document should be saved to an alternate path, another step would need to be added.
+In case the created document should be saved to an additional, alternate path, another step would need to be added.
 Here, using Sharepoint as an example, you can set the URL, folder path, the file name and content.
 Since the created document was the output of the previous step, the file name and content can be retrieved, giving direct access to the generated document package.

 Below is the XML used in the Flow with placeholders inserted.
 Please feel free to repurpose it for your own Flows!